Remodeling a kitchen can cost thousands of dollars.

 However, we did this when we first moved into our home because it had no floor.
-We need something that would be quick to go down, inexpensive, and easy enough.
+We needed something that would be quick to go down, inexpensive, and easy enough.
 The only problem we ran into is that the flooring didn’t hold up very well.
 So keep that in mind.

 6. DIY Floor and Ceiling Molding

-But if you don’t have it, you certainly notice the difference between appearance and the cleanliness of your floors.
+However, if you don’t have it, you certainly notice the difference between appearance and the cleanliness of your floors.

 So there are options to help with floor and ceiling molding.
 We actually used floor molding for both the floor and ceiling.
-The reason is because floor molding was cheaper, and we are satisfied with its appearance.
+The reason is that floor molding was cheaper, and we are satisfied with its appearance.